GenomicsAotearoa/dbNSFP_build/README.md

 ## Usage

 The script will look for the zip file `dbNSFP4.0a.zip` and will not download it again if it is already there.
 You can test this container's further steps by pointing it at a directory already containing `dbNSFP4.0a.zip`.

-Remember if you make changes to the `Dockerfile` or script, you'll need to rebuild the container.
+**Note:** if you make changes to the `Dockerfile` or script, you'll need to rebuild the container.

 ```
 git clone https://github.com/jduckles/dbNSFP_build